 Ecuador can be divided into four geographic regions, including: the Coast, the Andes, the Amazon, and the Galapagos Islands.
-The Amazon makes up the largest region in the country, easily ⅔ of the entire landmass (not counting the Galapagos Islands) and, without exaggerating, your visit here really wouldn’t be complete unless you include an Ecuador Amazon jungle tour.
+The Amazon makes up the largest region in the country, easily ⅔ of the entire landmass.
+Not counting the Galapagos Islands.
+Without exaggerating, your visit here really wouldn’t be complete unless you include an Ecuador Amazon jungle tour.

 More specifically, within this region, the three top areas you should consider exploring on your Amazon tour are: